Kinoba/para-seo_tools/README.md

 ### 1. Define the sitemap

-When you run the `seo_tools:install` generator, a file is created at `config/skeleton.rb` for you to create the sitemap.
+When you run the `para:seo_tools:install` generator, a file is created at `config/skeleton.rb` for you to create the sitemap.

 This file allows you to define which pages you want to make available for